About Me

 Early in my career, I led communications for a national clothing designer and manufacturer, followed by a British Columbia product stewardship program.

-When I’m not working, you’ll find me reading, studying history and genealogy, spending time with friends, and perfecting traditional Bahamian recipes.
-I’m also the author of Those Who Stayed: The Tale of the Hardy Few Who Built Green Turtle Cay.
+When I’m not working, you’ll find me reading, studying history and genealogy, spending time with friends and perfecting traditional Bahamian recipes.